Free Shipping On Orders Above $75

 وَٱبْتَغِ فِيمَآ ءَاتَىٰكَ ٱللَّهُ ٱلدَّارَ ٱلْـَٔاخِرَةَ ۖ وَلَا تَنسَ نَصِيبَكَ مِنَ ٱلدُّنْيَا

-“Seek the ˹reward˺ of the Hereafter by means of what Allah has granted you, without forgetting your share of this world.”
-(Surah Al-Qasas: 77)
+“Seek the ˹reward˺ of the Hereafter by means of what Allah has granted you, without forgetting your share of this world” (Surah Al-Qasas: 77).

-Signs of Spiritual Burnout in Muslim Women
+Signs of Spiritual Burnout in Muslim Women: How to Recognize Spiritual Exhaustion?

-Some common spiritual burnout symptoms include feeling guilty for not “doing enough,” struggling to focus in prayer, avoiding religious reminders, or feeling emotionally numb during acts of worship.
+Recognizing the signs of spiritual burnout is the first step toward healing.
+Some common spiritual burnout symptoms include feeling guilty for not “doing enough,” struggling to focus in prayer, avoiding religious reminders, or feeling emotionally distant during acts of worship.

 The Prophet ﷺ said: